-Developing a winning social media marketing tactics is all about choosing the right channels and leveraging the right social tactics right?
+Developing a winning social media marketing strategy is all about choosing the right channels and leveraging the right social tactics right?

 Choosing Channels Wisely

 Research shows that B2B consumers are most likely to be on LinkedIn, followed by Twitter and Facebook.

-If you are targeting B2C consumers, you will need to consider demographics and existing online behaviors to ascertain what channels your target audience is most likely to be using.
+Most marketing “gurus” will say something like “If you are targeting B2C consumers, you will need to consider demographics and existing online behaviors to ascertain what channels your target audience is most likely to be using.”

 Facebook has the most monthly active users, but Instagram is more commonly used than Facebook by people under the age of 25.
 While only 18 percent of online adults use Twitter, 31 percent of online adults between the ages of 18 and 29 report using the social media site regularly.